SalomePlatform/adao/doc/en/advanced.rst

 #.
 The dimension of the state vector is more than 2 or 3.
 #.
 Unitary calculation of user defined direct function "last for long time", that is, more than few minutes.
 #.
-The user defined direct function doesn't already use parallelism (or parallel execution is disabled in the user calculation).
+The user defined direct function does not already use parallelism (or parallel execution is disabled in the user calculation).
 #.
 The user defined direct function avoids read/write access to common resources, mainly stored data, output files or memory capacities.
 #.
 The "*observer*" added by the user avoid read/write access to common resources, such as files or memory.